 Goldie – When an award-winning chef turns to street food, everyone wins.
 In the heart of Center City, chef Michael Solomonov’s vegan falafel joint draws lines for pita pockets ($7.50), salads ($9), fries ($3)—and legendary tahini shakes ($5).
 (Stair access only.)
 1526 Sansom Street, (267) 239-0777, goldiefalafel.com

-Manakeesh – West Philly’s Lebanese bakery, cafe and grill specializes in spiced flatbreads, a filling snack that, even when topped with meat, offers a good bargain.
-Most of the wraps, salads and platters on Manakeesh’s menu are equally affordable.
+Manakeesh – West Philly’s Lebanese bakery, cafe, and grill specializes in spiced flatbreads, a filling snack that offers a good bargain even when topped with meat.
+Most of the wraps, salads, and platters on Manakeesh’s menu are equally affordable.
 4420 Walnut Street, (215) 921-2135, manakeeshcafe.com

 Puyero – This Society Hill shop turns out fast, tasty food for big appetites and small budgets.
-Venezuelan arepas, corn pancakes, or plantain sandwiches stuffed with shredded beef, chicken and avocado salad or cheese can be had for less than a Hamilton.
+You can have Venezuelan arepas, corn pancakes, or plantain sandwiches stuffed with shredded beef, chicken, and avocado salad or cheese for less than a Hamilton.
 524 S. 4th Street, (267) 928-4584, puyeroflavor.com

 Rangoon – On weekdays, classic Burmese dishes—chicken mint kebabs, pork with pickled mango chutney, beef with basil, coconut tofu—cost $7 to $7.25.
 For $3.50 more, diners can share the thousand-layer bread.
 112 N. 9th Street, (215) 829-8939, rangoonrestaurant.com

-Where to Eat in Center City for Under 10 Bucks - Philly has been named one of the best restaurant cities in Philadelphia has been named one of the best restaurant cities in America and I have been lucky enough to live in it.
-I would like to share with you the places that give you the most " bang for your buck" in the city of brotherly love.
+Eat-in Center City for Under 10 Bucks - Philly has been named one of the best restaurant cities in Philadelphia has been named one of the best restaurant cities in America, and I have been lucky enough to live in it.
+I want to share the places that give you the most " bang for your buck" in the city of brotherly love.